Three simple steps to better fishing.

 Step 3: Download Hi-Res Map

 C-MAP Genesis will automatically create a downloadable map file from each sonar log file you upload.
-You will receive an email when each file finishes processing.
 The upload process may take a few hours depending on how large the file is.

 If you uploaded multiple files from the same waterbody, you can easily merge them into a single downloadable map file to save on your mini-SD card and use in your fish-finder on the water.